-The Company recorded a preliminary deferred tax liability of \$19.3 million as part of purchase accounting in 2021 associated with the pre-acquisition undistributed earnings of Purolite that are not considered permanently reinvested.
-The Company continues to assert permanent reinvestment of the undistributed earnings of international affiliates unless the earnings can be remitted in a net income tax benefit or tax-neutral manner.
+During 2022, the Company recorded a deferred tax liability of \$12.1 million as part of purchase accounting associated with the pre-acquisition undistributed earnings of Purolite that are not considered permanently reinvested.
+A deferred tax liability of \$6.8 million remains as of December 31, 2022.
+The Company otherwise continues to assert permanent reinvestment of the undistributed earnings of international affiliates unless the earnings can be remitted in a net income tax benefit or tax-neutral manner.
 If there are policy changes, the Company would record the applicable taxes in the period of change.
 Due to the complexity of the legal entity structure, the number of legal entities and jurisdictions involved, and the complexity of the laws and regulations, the Company believes it is not practicable to estimate the amount of additional taxes which may be payable upon distribution of these undistributed earnings.
 Accordingly, no deferred taxes have been provided for withholding taxes or other taxes on permanently reinvested earnings.